Discover the Magic of Lake O’Hara

 Equipment and Clothing

 What you bring will have a big impact on the quality of your experience.
-Please take the time to read the information below, and cross-check with our Traveling Light and Making Backpacking Fun.
-The list below will keep you very comfortable in the field.
+Please take the time to read the information below.
 Make sure you have all your clothing and gear before you arrive, and reserve any rentals with us in advance.
 Your guide will go through your clothing and gear with you prior to the trip.

 Clothing List